 Benefits for companies

 Benefits for investors

-- 1. Understand an organisation's integrated value creation for all stakeholders - 2.
+- 1. Understand long-term value creation for all stakeholders and financial viability - 2.
 Assess the likelihood and speed of internalisation - 3.
-Get additional insight in an organisation's long-term financial viability - 4.
+Facilitate informed investment decision-making - 4.
 Increased transparency of potential long-term risks